-Saint John Vatatzes the Merciful, also John III Doukas Vatatzes, was the Emperor of Nicaea from 1221 to 1254 and one of the most remarkable among the successors of Constantine the Great, being the chief architect of the restored Byzantine Empire, and a respected leader who encouraged justice, charity and a cultural blossoming.
+Saint John Vatatzes the Merciful, or John III Doukas Vatatzes, was the Emperor of Nicaea from 1221 to 1254 and one of the most remarkable among the successors of Constantine the Great, being the chief architect of the restored Roman Empire, and a respected leader who encouraged justice, charity and a cultural blossoming.
 He was born ca.1192 in Didymoteicho and died on 3 November 1254 in Nymphaion.
 His feast day is on November 4.
-With rare unanimity Byzantine historians unanimously glorify him.
+With rare unanimity late Roman historians unanimously glorify him.

 Seven years after his death when his grave was opened, a sweet fragrance permeated the surroundings, and they were surprised to find that his body was incorrupt, a clear example of holiness.
 His relics showed no sign that he was in fact dead; the color of his body was like that of a living person, and even his clothes had not deteriorated after 7 years and looked like they had just been newly sewn.

-George Akropolites mentions that the people saw to the construction of a temple in his honour in Nymphaeum, and that his cult as a saint quickly spread to the people of western Asia Minor.
+George Akropolites mentions that the people saw to the construction of a temple in his honor in Nymphaeum, and that his honor as a Saint quickly spread to the people of western Asia Minor.

-The cult of the saintly emperor survived until modern years, mainly in the Metropolis of Ephesus.
-Although the Greek church never formally recognized John Vatatzes as a saint, there is a reference in the Menologia for the commemoration of “John Doukas Vatatzes” on the 4th of November.
-Nikodemos the Hagiorite (1749-1809) composed a service in honour of the emperor-saint John Vatatzes the Merciful, commissioned by the Metropolitan of Ephesus.
+The honor of the saintly emperor survived until modern years, mainly in the Metropolis of Ephesus.
+There is a reference in the Menologia for the commemoration of “John Doukas Vatatzes” on the 4th of November.
+Nikodemos the Hagiorite (1749-1809) composed a service in honor of the Emperor-Saint John Vatatzes the Merciful, commissioned by the Metropolitan of Ephesus.

 On November 4, 2010 the first and only Orthodox Church in the world was dedicated to St. John Vatatzes, in the city of his birth, Didymoteicho (Metropolis of Didymotichon, Orestias and Soufli).